NonVideri/NonVideri.github.io/README.md

 ### Contacts App
 - Uses Redux to transfer contact data.

-### Skypey
-- A simple version of a messaging app using Redux.

 ### User Card
 - A simple exercise app for displaying user information.